saharkhaled89/reading-notes-301/read07.md

 **The response status flags help determine if the request was a success, among other useful information, making SuperAgent ideal for interacting with RESTful web services.**

+# Weather API Call Types

+## We provide two types of API requests to retrieve the weather anywhere in the world:

+* The Forecast Request returns the current weather forecast for the next week.

+* The Time Machine Request returns the observed or forecast weather conditions for a date in the past or future.

+* Weather Conditions

+## The Dark Sky API offers a full collection of meteorological conditions in 39 different languages, including:

+* Apparent (feels-like) temperature

+* Atmospheric pressure

+* Cloud cover

+* Dew point

+* Humidity

+* Liquid precipitation rate

+*Both forecast and time machine requests return the same weather conditions, in the same convenient JSON format.
+You can parse the response directly, or use one several community-contributed libraries to interact with our API in the programming language of your choice.*